'You don't replace Muhammad Ali' - Coe blasts Bolt 'obsession'

-Gold Coast, Australia, April 8, 2018 (AFP) - - World athletics chief Sebastian Coe blasted the "obsession" with Usain Bolt as Yohan Blake kick-started track and field's new era without the Jamaican sprint king at the Commonwealth Games on Sunday.
+Gold Coast (Australia) (AFP) - World athletics chief Sebastian Coe blasted the "obsession" with Usain Bolt as Yohan Blake kick-started track and field's new era without the Jamaican sprint king at the Commonwealth Games on Sunday.

 Coe insisted there was no shortage of talent at the Games, the first major competition since Bolt's retirement last year left the sport with a gaping void to fill.